-The following procedure is used to receive and transmit beacons and transmit ATIM frames:
+The following procedure is used to receive and transmit beacons and transmit A TIM frames:

-- a) Station shall wake up prior to Target Beacon Time.
-Target Beacon Time is defined as: [TSFTIMER]MODaBeacon Interval = 0 - b) The length of the ATIM window is defined in the Ad Hoc Parameters Set element in the Beacon.
+- a) Station shall wake up prior to Target Beacon Time. - Target Beacon Time is defined as: [TSFTIMER]MODaBeacon_Interval = 0 - b) The length of the ATIM window is defined in the Ad Hoc Parameters Set element in the Beacon.
 A station that receives a beacon will update its aATIM_Window MIB variable with the value contained in the beacon.
-A station that transmits a beacon will use the value of the aATIM_Window MIB variable for the ATIM Window parameter in the Ad Hoc Parameter Set element. - c) Station receives/transmits a Beacon.
+A station that transmits a beacon will use the value of the aATIM_Window MIB variable for the ATIM Window parameter in the Ad Hoc Parameter Set element. - e) Station receives/transmits a Beacon.
 The procedure for generating Beacons is defined in Section 8.1. - d) After a Beacon is received/transmitted, a station may transmit ATIMs for all buffered frames until the end of the ATIM Window using the DCF Access Procedure.
-ATIMs are randomized after the beacon using the backoff procedure - End of ATIM Window is defined as: [TSFTIMER]MODaBeacon_Interval aATIM_Window = 0 e) ATIMs are acknowledged by the receiving station. - f) If a station has an ATIM to transmit and is unable to do so before the end of the ATIM Window, it must wait until the next ATIM Window.
+ATIMs are randomized after the beacon using the backoff procedure End of ATIM Window is defined as: ITSETIMER MODeResearch Interval. a ATIM.
+Window = 0. - End of ATIM Window is defined as: [TSFTIMER]MODaBeaeon_Interval aATIM_Window = 0 e) - ATIMs are acknowledged by the receiving station. - f) If a station has an ATIM to transmit and is unable to do so before the end of the ATIM Window, it must wait until the next ATIM Window.